imranrazik/imranrazik.github.io/About-me.md

 # About me
 ---

 I really love listening to and talking about music (**if anyone wants to share spotify playlists let me know**).
 I'm also a huge fan of nature walks and driving with the windows down.
 My favorite color is a tie between blue and green.
-Favorite food?
-Life Cinnamon Cereal.
+Favorite food is Life Cinnamon Cereal, hands down.
 I named my goldfish Ralph Macchio.

 #### Where to find me:
 [razik.2@osu.edu](mailto:razik.2@osu.edu) <br/>